 Debbie enjoys her busy and active life in Freedom Village and continues her work in the advocacy arena by participating in many of the Freedom Village activities, including singing with the Village Singers, enjoying the opera, theater and symphony, planning conferences, working with her colleagues in the disability rights arena, writing and public speaking.

 While constantly giving back to her community and non-stop traveling, Debbie cares deeply for people and puts their needs above her own.
 Being “only blind,” Debbie chooses to remain adventurous and outgoing while saving time for the arts and her love for animals.

-Wish of a Lifetime, in partnership with Brookdale Senior Living, was honored to grant this unique wish for an incredibly inspiring senior.
+Wish of a Lifetime, in partnership with Brookdale Senior Living, was honored to grant this unique wish for an incredibly inspiring older adult.
 Debbie traveled to the Exotic Animal Experience, described as one of the most unique, hands on, interactive animal encounters in Florida.
 There she was finally able to experience something that she had dreamed her entire life—holding and petting animals normally only seen at the zoo or in the wild, including lemurs and kangaroos.
 In reflecting on this very memorable experience, Debbie declared, “My Wish of a Lifetime day surpassed anything that I could have imagined!”

 All photos are from Linda Reitz of Coffee House Studios.
 Video courtesy of Jodi Carnevale Sandefur.